 - Various arbitrations under LMAA rules relating to cargo damage disputes, bunker disputes, general average claims, demurrage disputes, speed and performance disputes etc.

-He also acts in relation to court proceedings in support of arbitration including anti-suit injunctions and other interim measures.
+- He also acts in relation to court proceedings in support of arbitration including anti-suit injunctions and other interim measures.

-Will is regularly instructed to advise on coverage issues of which a recent selection include:
+- Will is regularly instructed to advise on coverage issues of which a recent selection include:

 Will has experience of a wide range of aviation disputes dealing with the Montreal Convention and Regulation 261/2004, including personal injury claims, both in court and in CEDR adjudications.
 Recent highlights include:

 - Acting in the High Court representing the defendant airline in preliminary hearing concerning the identification of an anonymous witness.
 The claimant, represented at the hearing by Leading Counsel, alleged serious personal injury caused by a spider-bite during the flight.
-The case was widely reported in the media;
+The case was widely reported in the media.

-- Acting for the successful defendant airline in striking out a claim made for false imprisonment, torture, assault, and battery during a flight;
+- Acting for the successful defendant airline in striking out a claim made for false imprisonment, torture, assault, and battery during a flight.

-- Acting in matters considering the scope of an ‘accident’ under the Montreal Convention, for example in relation to nut allergies, injury following a chair reclining, and other matters;
+- Acting in matters considering the scope of an ‘accident’ under the Montreal Convention, for example in relation to nut allergies, injury following a chair reclining, and other matters.

 - Acting for the successful Defendant airline in a claim considering the meaning of ‘denied boarding’ where the airline was alleged to have provided incorrect boarding gate information to the passenger.

-Will is developing his practice in this key area of Chambers’ work and was led by Nigel Cooper QC and Gemma Morgan in relation to a dispute relating to the design and construction of a America’s Cup Yacht which engages complex issues of naval architecture and modelling using numerical (FEA) methods.
+Will is developing his practice in this key area of Chambers’ work and was led by Nigel Cooper QC and Gemma Morgan in relation to a dispute relating to the design and construction of an America’s Cup Yacht which engages complex issues of naval architecture and modelling using numerical (FEA) methods.